-Whistleblower Protections: A provider in Maryland may not take a retaliatory action against an employee because the employee acts lawfully in furtherance of an action filed under the Maryland False Health Claims Act; discloses or threatens to disclose to a supervisor or to a public body and activity, policy, or practice that the employee reasonably believes is in violation of the Maryland law; provides information to, or testifies before, a public body conducting an investigation, hearing or inquiry into a suspected violation by the provider; or objects to or refuses to participate in any activity, policy, or practice that the employee reasonably believes is in violation of the Maryland law.
+Whistleblower Protections: A provider in Maryland may not take a retaliatory action against an employee because the employee acts lawfully in furtherance of an action filed under the Maryland False Health Claims Act; discloses or threatens to disclose to a supervisor or to a public body and activity, policy, or practice that the employee reasonably believes is in violation of the Maryland law; provides information to, or testifies before, a public body conducting an investigation, hearing or inquiry into a suspected violation by the provider; or objects to or refuses to participate in any activity, policy, or practice that the employee reasonably believes is in violation of the Maryland Iaw; Provider; or objects to or refuses to participate in any activity, policy, or practice that the employee reasonably believes is in violation of the Maryland Iaw.
 Md.
 Code Ann., Health-Gen. § 2-607.